JCourtney22/Module-1-Challenge/README.md

 * Heading attributes fall in sequential order
 * Title elements contain a concise, descriptive title

 I began by exploring the code to get familiar with it and then focused on individual areas as opposed to trying to focus on everything at once.
 This allowed me to ensure that any changes I made didn't cause further problems and to check that the CSS was still being applied correctly.
-Once I was happy with each change, I committed each one to allow me flexibility if I needed to revert to an older version of code.This challenge has helped me understand the importance of refactoring and accessibility.
+Once I was happy with each change, I committed each one to allow me flexibility if I needed to revert to an older version of code.
+This challenge has helped me understand the importance of refactoring and accessibility.

 # Challenges